SEBROVATER/subtitler/README.md

 # subtitler
-local STT with using Vosk and displaing with egui
+local STT with using Vosk and displaying with egui